jb1981dev/Precise-Docs/docs/source/instwrangler/advancedcopy.rst

 * **For Linked Copy & Unlinked Copy**:
     * **ON (Default):** The new duplicates are unparented from each other, creating a 'flat' selection of new instances.
     * **OFF:** The original parent-child hierarchy is preserved in the duplicated set.
-The **Offset** is then only applied to the top-level parents, moving the entire hierarchy as a single unit.

 .. figure:: images/advancedCopy_ClearParents.gif
     :align: center

 *Toggling clear parents will either flatten or maintain a hierarchical structure on new copies.*